GantMan/RedAlert/README.md

 * `UIAlertView` cares about the order of your `:cancel` actions, so `[:ok, :cancel]` is shown different than `[:cancel, :ok]`.
 * `UIActionSheet` also cares about the order.
 It's possible to put a `:cancel` first, which looks slightly awkward when shown.
 Try to put `:cancel` last.
 * `UIAlertView`'s `alertViewStyles` are not available through RedAlert as they aren't compatible with iOS 8.
 You'll have to call that directly.
+* `UIAlertView only supports up to 2 input fields.`

 ## Credits and Info